Federica Luraschi & Racheal Herlihy

 For every metric we identified, we worked through specific use cases to understand how a merchant would use the metric as part of their workflow.
 We wanted to ensure that seeing a metric would push merchants to a follow-up action or give them a certain signal.
 For example, if a merchant observes that their median fulfillment time for the month is higher than the previous month, they could explore this further by looking at the data over time to understand if this is a trend.
 This process validated that the metrics being surfaced would actually improve merchant workflows by providing them actionable data.

-Step 2: Understanding the Shape of the DataShopify has over 1.7 million merchants all at different stages of their entrepreneurial journey.
+Step 2: Understanding the Shape of the DataShopify has millions of merchants all at different stages of their entrepreneurial journey.
 In order to build the best analytics experience it was important for our team to have an understanding of what the data would look like for different merchant segments.
 Some of the ways we segmented our merchants were by:

 - Order volumes (for example low, medium or high volume stores)